Goodwood House

 As an added note, be aware of when the Festival of Speed is on, even you do not intend to visit, as the roads surrounding Goodwood can became exceptionally busy and clogged with traffic for miles in all directions (I speak from experience!).

-Goodwood House is open to the public for tours 60 days each year and is a member of the Historic Houses association.
+Goodwood House is open to the public for tours on specified days throughout the year.